davidk003/goodreads-scraper/README.md

 # Usage
 `scraper.py` is for sequential scraping, around 1 id per second speed

 `scraper-aync.py` is for asynchronous scraping, around 10 per second speed.
-(You can adjust the semaphore count depending on your network)
+(You can adjust the semaphore count depending on your network

+Both occasionally will fail (Output None on some rows) so be aware.
+You can tell which ids failed by line location relative to others.
+Often the async version might struggle if the semaphore count is too high and fail around 1/2 requests per 100.

 So basically just edit `INPUT_FILE` and `OUTPUT_FILE` in each script and run